datacarpentry/wrangling-genomics/lessons/00-readQC.md

 ## Summary of FastQC Outputs
 ### Per Base Sequence Quality

--image placeholder example of good data-
+-image placeholder example of good data-<br>
 -image placeholder example of bad data-
+* what QC steps can be taken based on this report
+### more
+* what QC steps can be taken based on this report
+### still more
+* what QC steps can be taken based on this report

 # Placeholder splitting paired read files
 * Do we need to?